jundalisay/superb/content/en/research/huygens/light/chapter-01b.md

 If one supposes that for this it requires only one minute of time, then it is manifest that the angle CEG will only be 33 minutes; and if it requires only 10 seconds of time, the angle will be less than six minutes.
 And then it will not be easy to perceive anything of it in observations of the Eclipse; nor, consequently, will it be permissible to deduce from it that the movement of light is instantaneous.

-It is true that we are here supposing a strange velocity that would be a hundred thousand times greater than that of Sound.
+We are here supposing a strange velocity that would be 100,000 times greater than that of Sound.

-For Sound, according to what I have observed, travels about 180 Toises in the time of one Second, or in about one beat of the pulse.
-But this supposition ought not to seem to be an impossibility; since it is not a question of the transport of a body with so great a speed, but of a successive movement which is passed on from some bodies to others.
+Sound travels about 180 Toises in 1 Second, or in about one beat of the pulse.
+But this supposition should not be impossibile since it is not a question of the transport of a body with so great a speed, but of a successive movement which is passed on from some bodies to others.

-I have then made no difficulty, in meditating on these things, in supposing that the emanation of light is accomplished with time, seeing that in this way all its phenomena can be explained, and that in following the contrary opinion everything is incomprehensible.
-For it has always seemed tome that even Descartes, whose aim has been to treat all the subjects of Physics intelligibly, and who assuredly has succeeded in this better than any one before him, has said nothing that is not full of difficulties, or even inconceivable, in dealing with Light and its properties.
+It is easy for me to meditate on these things and suppose that the emanation of light is accomplished with time, seeing that in this way all its phenomena can be explained, and that in following the contrary opinion everything is incomprehensible.

+Descartes aimed to treat all the subjects of Physics intelligibly.
+- He has succeeded in this better than anyone before him.

+Even he has said nothing that is not full of difficulties, or even inconceivable, in dealing with Light and its properties.

 But that which I employed only as a hypothesis, has recently received great seemingness as an established truth by the ingenious proof of Mr. Römer which I am going here to relate, expecting him himself to give all that is needed for its confirmation.

 It is founded as is the preceding argument upon celestial observations, and proves not only that Light takes time for its passage, but also demonstrates how much time it takes, and that its velocity is even at least six times greater than that which I have just stated.

 For this he makes use of the Eclipses suffered by the little planets which revolve around Jupiter, and which often enter his shadow: and see what is his reasoning.